Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

-This section describes our design of a two-stage domain mixing method that takes advantage of LossMix, teacher-generated pseudo-labels, as well as different types of mixed data.
-We employ the recent Adaptive Teacher~\cite{amt} (CVPR 2022) as our base framework for self-distillation.
-In a nutshell, we first initialize both Teacher and Student models, who weights are shared, using standard object detection training with labeled source-domain data (warmup phase).
-During this phase, we use two types of mixed data, named intra-domain balanced mixing and inter-domain noise mixing.
-Next, in the adaptation phase, both models are jointly trained using the same cross-domain distillation~\cite{amt,umt}.
-During this phase, we leverage pseudo-labels generated by the Teacher to perform two types of mixing: intra-domain balanced mixing (source$\times$source and target$\times$target) and inter-domain balanced mixing (source$\times$target). \Fig{mixed_domain_teacher} and \Fig{domain_mixing_strategies} give an overview of our Teacher-Student framework.

-\paragraph{Warmup phase} During the warmup phase, we mix intra-source domain data to encourage better (non-directional) generalization and improve robustness on unseen data.
-This follows the original use of mixup and can indirectly benefit the performance on target domain.
-As suggested by \cite{amt}, the warmup stage is critical since it initializes the Teacher, who in turn will generate pseudo labels to distill target-domain knowledge to the Student.
-However, a warmup stage that relies purely on source domain data risks biasing the Teacher model towards such a distribution \cite{umt}, potentially yielding low-quality pseudo labels.
-So, we propose to leverage unlabeled target images to mitigate this, specifically by mixing a small amount (e.g. $\lambda < 0.1$) of them into the labeled source images.
-As a result, these images will act inter-domain, target-aware noise augmentation that could help reduce domain gap and bias in the Teacher.
-Unlike intra-domain mixing (source$\times$source), inter-domain augmentation (source$\times$target) acts as a directional prior that directly encourages the model to learn linear behaviors to bridge the domain gap from source to target distribution.
+\paragraph{Domain Adaptation} We apply LossMix alongside the recent Adaptive Teacher~\cite{amt} (AT), a two-stage self-distillation method for cross-domain object detection.
+During the \textit{Warmup} phase, we initialize both Teacher and Student models, who weights are shared, using standard object detection training with labeled source-domain data.
+We leverage LossMix to mix intra-source domain data to encourage better (non-directional) generalization and improve robustness on unseen data.
+However, initializing with pure source domain data risks biasing the Teacher model towards such a distribution \cite{umt}, potentially yielding low-quality pseudo labels.
+Thus, we use unlabeled target images to mitigate this, specifically by mixing a small amount (e.g. $\lambda < 0.1$) of them into the labeled source images.